 People in Botswana are happy.
 The wildlife in Botswana is abundant and well cared for.
 There is not a better place in Africa, nor the world, to experience a direct connection with nature.

 The African Wild is proud to call Botswana home.
 We know this place and we love it.
-From the dramatic Kalahari Desert to the radiant Okavango Delta – we want to share the secrets of our wondrous homeland with you.
+From the dramatic Kalahari Desert to the radiant Okavango Delta – we want to share the secrets of our wondrous homeland with you and show you the best of all African safari destinations.
 Join us and Discover the African Wild.